When Palma Wears Flowers — but Also Trash and Traffic: How Mallorca's All Saints' Day Can Become More Sustainable

 A morning between candles and croissants

 Those who arrive early at the Son Valentí cemetery hear the clatter of watering cans, murmurs in several languages and every now and then the beep of a bus timetable.
-The additional EMT services marked Cementeri are a reassuring ritual, almost as dependable as the scent of café con leche on the corner.
+The additional EMT services marked Cementeri are a reassuring ritual, almost as dependable as the scent of café con leche on the corner, as noted in a report on flowers, special buses and memorial moments at Mallorca's All Saints' Day.
 Still, the day sometimes feels like a puzzle where parking spaces, sidewalks and visitor flows do not quite fit together.
 Between carnations, chrysanthemums and the occasional plastic ribbons it becomes clear how much tradition and modern logistics collide.

 The unresolved problem: plastic, space and noise